Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 wlconsumer-TrepAuth-003:  Alter WLConsumer to send item pause after 5 updates on stream id 5 and item pause after 10 updates on stream id 6.
 Altered code does an item resume after 20 updates on stream id 6.
 Also WLConsumer is altered to take a "-at2" input that permits user to specify a 2nd token used in a token renewal.
 NOTE:  This test must be done with two like items and one different item.
 Example:  "-mp TRI -mp TRI -mp IBM"

 wlconsumer-TrepAuth-004:  Alter WLConsumer to send PAUSE_ALL after 5 updates.
 Also WLConsumer is altered to take a "-at2" input that permits user to specify a 2nd token used in a token renewal.
 NOTE: This is a slight variation on wlconsumer-TrepAuth-001 with the RESUME-ALL code removed.

+wlconsumer-ConsFunc-001:  Altered WLConsumer to accept new command line arguments.
+MP Items can now be requested as snapshot, private stream, and/or view.
+Example: "-mp IBM:SPV3" is IBM with all three and viewId 3, "-mp GOOG:V5P" requests GOOG with viewId 5 and private stream (Order of SPV is not significant as long as viewId number immediatly follows the 'V').
+If neither snapshot, private stream, or view are needed, it can be written as "-mp IBM" List of MP Items in command line are treated as if indexed(starting at index 0), and can be specified to be requested after a certain number of events.
+(3 events are defined: -e1 is for source directory updates, -e2 is for item update messages, -e3 is for channel_down_reconnecting events)
+Example: doing "-mp IBM -mp GOOG:PV3 -mp TRI:S -mp NFLX:PSV7 -AAPL -e2 7::1:2 -e2 9::4 -e3 8::3 "
+will initially only request IBM, and after 7 update messages, it will request mp items indexed 1 through 2, so GOOG and TRI.
+After 8 channel-down-reconnecting events, it will request item indexed 3 only since there is no end index given, it is not treated a a range (so just NFLX) Similarily, after 9 update events, it will request item indexed 4 (AAPL) Initial requests can be delayed until source dir refresh by specifying '-delayIntialRequest' Single open and allow suspect data can be specified by setting '-singleOpen 0(or 1)' and '-allowSuspect 0(or 1)' (default set to 1)